arialpew/bs-dynamic-import/README.md

 );
 ```

 Now, how can we dynamically import JavaScript library ?
-Write 1:1 binding like normal way and expose what do you want.
+Write 1:1 binding like normal way and expose what you want.

 ```sh
 npm install ramda --save